Mbappe left out of Monaco squad amid ongoing PSG links

 "My philosophy is to play with the available players who are at 100 per cent.
 Kylian is not 100 per cent, he's not in form right now.
 It's normal.
 If another newspaper offers you [reporters] 15 times your salary, you'll type less well on your computer..."

-However, the news is likely to increase speculation around the rising star's future during the final two weeks of the transfer window.
+The news is likely to increase speculation around the rising star's future during the final two weeks of the transfer window.
+Mbappe has been widely linked to PSG and Madrid, with Goal reporting on Wednesday that he also remains a Man City target.